-The eighth generation of VW's best-selling car should debut this summer.
+The eighth generation of VW's best-selling was revealed in October 2019.

 In 2002, the Golf became Volkswagen’s bestseller of all time and is currently still the brand’s best-selling model in Europe.
-It is set to enter its eighth generation in 2019, which should bring improvements on all fronts without touching the vehicle’s DNA.
-Here’s everything we know about the new 2020 Golf plus several exclusive renderings of the car that preview the design changes.
+It received its eighth generation in October 2019, which brought improvements on all fronts without touching the vehicle’s DNA.

 What is it?